How Criminal Cases Work

 With some felony charges, the next court date after Advisement may be a preliminary hearing.
 With few exceptions, only persons charged with a class 1, 2, or 3 felony, or who are in jail on a class 4, 5, or 6 felony, are entitled to this hearing.
 The defendant may waive a preliminary hearing.

-At the preliminary hearing, the prosecutor is required to present sufficient evidence to prove that it is more likely than not that the defendant committed the charged crime, allowing the case to proceed to trial.
-The defendant may waive a preliminary hearing.
+At the preliminary hearing, the prosecutor is required to present sufficient evidence to prove that it is more likely than not that the defendant committed the charged crime, allowing the case to move forward in the criminal justice process.

 If the judge determines sufficient evidence exists, the felony case will be “bound over” to District Court for arraignment.